-Daylight Saving Time is the greatest continuing fraud ever perpetuated on American people.
+Daylight Saving Time is the greatest continuing fraud ever perpetrated on the American people.
 And this weekend, the effect of this cruel monster will rear its ugly head again.
-On Sunday morning, Americans across the country will have to set their clocks back one hour, and next week, the sun will begin its ambling lurch to eventually setting at 4:30 in the afternoon.
+On Sunday morning, Americans across the country will be forced to set their clocks back one hour, and next week, the sun will begin its ambling lurch to set at 4:30 in the afternoon.

-Technically-speaking, this sleep cycle-wrecking practice of setting our clocks back is because we will be going back to Standard Time after our flirty summer with DST.
-And the unsettling shift back to these hours, and the hour "we gain," is the back-end of the time-bargain we have to pay for setting our clocks forward in March to "maximize daylight"—a phrase probably better suited to organisms that rely on photosynthesis—during the spring and summer hours.
+Technically-speaking, this sleep cycle-wrecking practice of setting our clocks back occurs so we can return to Standard Time after our flirty summer with DST.
+And the unsettling shift back to these hours, and the hour "we gain," is the back-end of the time-bargain we pay for setting our clocks forward in March to "maximize daylight"—a phrase probably better suited to organisms that rely on photosynthesis—during the spring and summer hours.

 The Energy Savings Are Minimal

 That was wrong.
 The great energy-sucking state of California actually studied the impact of that extension and found it wanting.
-"Formally, weather- and lighting-corrected savings from DST were estimated at 0.18%," reported the California Energy Commission.
+"Formally, weather- and lighting-corrected savings from DST were estimated at 0.18%," the California Energy Commission reported.